Professor Warren Marwood Swain

 Professor Swain welcomes inquiries from potential research students in any aspects of the history of the law of contract, the law of tort, the law of unjust enrichment in England, Australia or New Zealand.

-Professor Swain is a Visting Fellow of Clare Hall, University of Cambridge.
+Professor Swain is a Life Member of Clare Hall, University of Cambridge.
 He is a member of the editorial boards for two journals, Legal History and Rechtsgeschichte.
-He is Secretary for the Selden Society in New Zealand.
+He is co-editor of the New Zealand Business Law Quarterly.
+He Secretary for the Selden Society in New Zealand.
+Professor Swain was elected a Fellow of the Royal Historical Society in the UK in recognition of his contribution to historical scholarship.

 Areas of expertise